MGTA PROGRAM

 General knowledge of IT/computers

-Location: (Manassas) George Mason Sci-Tech Campus
+Location: Manassas George Mason Sci-Tech Campus

-Dates: Week 3: June 23 – 27
+Dates: Week 3: June 29 – July 3

-Times: 9 AM – 4 PM (45 mins for lunch)
+Times: 9 AM – 4 PM (1 hour for lunch at noon)

 Price: $695

-REGISTER NOW!
+REGISTER HERE

 Prerequisites: